 In 2014, in the unpublished case of Valenti v.
 Bassinder, a New Jersey appellate court talked about a father contributing to his child’s expensive sporting lessons.
 The court ordered Mr. Bassinder, the father of an accomplished teenaged fencer, to continue paying high amounts for tournaments, equipment, and other costs.
 In this case, the parents had an actual child support agreement where Bassinder had voluntarily agreed to pay over $100,000 per year, including amounts specified for weekly child support and for housing; private school tuition; and the cost of all “reasonable extracurricular activities.”

 Beyond the financial costs, what about the time that is spent at lessons, in training, competing?
 And, what happens if the sporting activities fall on the days when the non-custodial parent is supposed to be having their parenting time with the child?
 In other words, what if spending all day Saturday at swimming meets or practice unfairly cuts into weekend parenting time?
 Generally speaking courts are firm in looking at what is in the best interests of the child.
 If your child is showing signs of greatness in any one sport or activity you will find that judges will encourage continued participation in that activity.
 Without question, one of the jobs of parenting is fostering your child’s interests, skills and talents and unless there is evidence that one parent is scheduling activities purposely during the other parent’s parenting time a court will order that participation in the activity continue.

-If you are the parent of a gifted athlete and you are concerned about the time or money that your child’s sport is costing you and your family, please contact us today to schedule your free consultation with one of our qualified family law attorneys experience in the areas of child support and parenting time.
+If you are the parent of a gifted athlete and you are concerned about the time or money that your child’s sport is costing you and your family, please contact us today to schedule your initial consultation with one of our qualified family law attorneys experience in the areas of child support and parenting time.